MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 > [!NOTE]
 > For the best experience, keep your browser open until all CA/MFA policies are validated for your resources.
 Closing the browser may result in losing the previously built MFA state, and may prompt additional authorization prompts.

-### Unable to sign in
+### Troubleshooting sign in issues
-If you're unable to log in even when using the system web browser, try the following steps to resolve the issue:
+If you're experiencing CA/MFA issues and/or are unable to log in even when using the system web browser, try the following steps to resolve the issue:

 1. [Sign out](signing-in-to-visual-studio.md#sign-out-of-account) of the account in Visual Studio.
 1. Select **Tools** > **Options** > **Accounts** > Uncheck **Authenticate across all Azure Active Directories**.
 1. Sign in again.

 > [!NOTE]
-> After the above troubleshooting steps, you should be able to log in but you won't have access to all your tenants/resources as the [offending tenants blocking sign-in will be filtered out](#how-to-opt-out-of-using-a-specific-azure-active-directory-tenant-in-visual-studio).
+> After the above troubleshooting steps, you should be able to log in but you won't have access to all the Azure Active Directory tenants and resources as the [offending tenants blocking sign-in will be filtered out](#how-to-opt-out-of-using-a-specific-azure-active-directory-tenant-in-visual-studio).

 ## How to opt out of using a specific Azure Active Directory tenant in Visual Studio